Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction/introduction.rst

 Functions by their core definition always return a single object.
 The trick is that the object can be of any type.

 - In mathematics, a function can return a complex number or a matrix.
 These can hold multiple numbers.
-- In programming, a function can return an object of *user-defined type*.
+- In programming, a function can return an object of a *user-defined type*.
 Such types can consist of multiple other types and hold many subobjects.
 Various programming languages offer the functionality to define new types in the code (most often through the :cch:`class` keyword).

-..
-TODO structs when?

 Syntax
 ######